gfunkmonk/deadjournal/_posts/2019/06/2019-06-21-a-quick-primer-on-the-order-of-perpetual-indulgence.md

 I'll add more bits of info as I add posts- it'll be under the [OPI]({{"/tag/opi.html" | relative_url }}) tag and [category]({{"/category/order-of-perpetual-indulgence.html" | relative_url }}/)- as it's [Pride]({{"/tag/pride.html" | relative_url }}) season, and the Sisters are going to be very busy!

 *The above picture was taken at Cardiff Pride in 2018.
-I also took a lot of photos, which you can view here.*
+I also took a lot of photos of this event, which you can view here.*

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/alephnaughtphotos/albums/72157672979419518" title="OPI: Cardiff Pride 2018"><img src="https://live.staticflickr.com/1875/43514937735_a53df4e2cf_z.jpg" width="640" height="428" alt="OPI: Cardiff Pride 2018"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>